 As the great Chinese proverb says, the best time to plant a tree was 20 years ago, and the second-best time is right now.
 If you’ve been mulling over when to pull the trigger on your esthetician business, let this be your sign.
-Building a business is a complex task, and the work is always just beginning.
+Building an esthetician business is a complex task, but the work is also fulfilling in ways you may not expect.

 What are the benefits of owning your own esthetics business?